opendocsg/slw-judgments-backfill/2013_SGCA_5/report.md

 64     In our judgment, on this issue, the position is largely similar in Singapore.
 While we recognise that both the AG, in his role as the Public Prosecutor and guardian of the public interest, and the party aggrieved by the breach, have an interest in bringing proceedings for contempt, in exercising its powers to punish for contempt, the court, in the final analysis, acts within its inherent jurisdiction and on its own authority in the administration of justice.
 This is a necessary corollary of the judicial power that is vested in the court pursuant to Art 93 of the Constitution.

-65     In exercising such powers, the court is not seeking to vindicate its own dignity or the selfesteem of judges but to safeguard the integrity of legal proceedings for the benefit of those seeking recourse before the courts; and so, ultimately, for the benefit of the public in whose interest it is that legal proceedings, civil or criminal, should be fairly tried and justly determined (see _Pertamina Energy Trading Ltd v Karaha Bodas Co LLC and others_ [2007] 2 SLR(R) 518 (“ _Karaha Bodas_ ”) at [23]).
+65     In exercising such powers, the court is not seeking to vindicate its own dignity or the selfesteem of judges but to safeguard the integrity of legal proceedings for the benefit of those seeking recourse before the courts; and so, ultimately, for the benefit of the public in whose interest it is that legal proceedings, civil or criminal, should be fairly tried and justly determined (see _Pertamina Energy Trading Ltd v Karaha Bodas Co LLC and others_ <span class="citation">[2007] 2 SLR(R) 518</span> (“ _Karaha Bodas_ ”) at [23]).
 In the words of Lord Morris of Borth-y-Gest in _Times Newspapers_ at 302:

  In an ordered community courts are established for the pacific settlement of disputes and for the maintenance of law and order.
 In the general interests of the community it is imperative that the authority of the courts should not be imperilled and that recourse to them should not be subject to unjustifiable interference.
 When such unjustifiable interference is suppressed it is not because those charged with the responsibilities of administering justice are concerned for their own dignity: it is because the very structure of ordered life is at risk if the recognised courts of the land are so flouted and their authority wanes and is supplanted. [emphasis added]